 Call us for help...

-If you or loved one is charged with Penal Code 118.1 police officer filing false reports and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or loved one is charged with Penal Code 118.1 police officer filing false reports and you are looking to hire an attorney for representation, we invite you to contact our California criminal defense lawyers at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 1 California Penal Code 118.1.

 2 See California Penal Code 118 - Perjury. (a) Every person who, having taken an oath that he or she will testify, declare, depose, or certify truly before any competent tribunal, officer, or person, in any of the cases in which the oath may by law of the State of California be administered, willfully and contrary to the oath, states as true any material matter which he or she knows to be false, and every person who testifies, declares, deposes, or certifies under penalty of perjury in any of the cases in which the testimony, declarations, depositions, or certification is permitted by law of the State of California under penalty of perjury and willfully states as true any material matter which he or she knows to be false, is guilty of perjury.This subdivision is applicable whether the statement, or the testimony, declaration, deposition, or certification is made or subscribed within or without the State of California.